Use Flow with remote desktops (Citrix, RDP, VDI)

 Reach out to our support team if:

 Tip: In the Flow desktop app, click Help in the sidebar, then select Talk to support.
-Messages sent this way include diagnostic information to help resolve issues faster.
+Submitting through this dialog attaches diagnostic logs automatically to help resolve issues faster.